eske4/ArchSwiftSetup/README.md

 ## Customizing the Package List

-You can customize the list of packages you want to install by editing the following sections in the `InstallPackages.sh` script:
+You can customize the list of packages you want to install by editing the following sections in the `InstallPackages.sh` script (located between lines 46 and 64):

 ```bash
 custom_packages_pacman=(